WolfgangHG/WinFormsDesignerGenerics/README.md

 ~~~~

 As you can see, .NET tries to load a file "FormGeneric\`1.resources", while the designer resx file is compiled to "FormGeneric.resources".
-The backtick char followed by a number stands for "generic class with n type arguments".
+The backtick char (or grave accent) followed by a number stands for "generic class with n type arguments".
 If the class had three type parameters, .NET would look for "FormGeneric\`3.resources".

 So, duplicate the file "FormGeneric.resx" and name it "FormGeneric\`1.resx".
 The result should look like this: